awslabs/aws-sdk-swift/reference/0.x/AWSServerlessApplicationRepository/ServerlessApplicationRepositoryClientProtocol.md

 func listApplicationVersions(input: ListApplicationVersionsInput, completion: @escaping (ClientRuntime.SdkResult<ListApplicationVersionsOutputResponse, ListApplicationVersionsOutputError>) -> Void)
 ```

-### putApplicationPolicy(input:​completion:​)
+### putApplicationPolicy(input:completion:)

 Sets the permission policy for an application.
-For the list of actions supported for this operation, see
+For the list of actions supported for this operation, see [Application Permissions](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/access-control-resource-based.html#application-permissions) .
-<a href="https:​//docs.aws.amazon.com/serverlessrepo/latest/devguide/access-control-resource-based.html#application-permissions">Application
-Permissions
-.

 ``` swift
 func putApplicationPolicy(input: PutApplicationPolicyInput, completion: @escaping (ClientRuntime.SdkResult<PutApplicationPolicyOutputResponse, PutApplicationPolicyOutputError>) -> Void)
 ```

-### unshareApplication(input:​completion:​)
+### unshareApplication(input:completion:)

 Unshares an application from an AWS Organization.This operation can be called only from the organization's master account.